hazyion/autotyper/README.md

 - You need to refresh the page between tests.
 - The keypresses can't be simulated within the browser itself, since the dispatchEvent method creates events with isTrusted set to false, which doesn't work.
 - Change the speed variable in the server/__init\_\_.py file to adjust the speed.

-## Limitations

-- Doesn't work with punctuation or uppercase letters.
-- The word list is extracted only once, so if the speed is set too fast or if the timer is set for too long, it might stop typing before the time is up.